We are not your average breeder.

 We want our dogs to have the best of all worlds.

-Our dogs have free access to ten sprawling acres- also known as our front and back yard!
-They are not kept in kennels and we don’t have a separate ‘puppy palace’ for them.
+Our dogs have free access to ten sprawling acres- also known as our front and back yard, as well as 24-hour access via a doggy door to a remodeled two-car garage that is climate controlled and built specifically for them – the garage is accessed off of our home kitchen and the door is often left open and they come and go as they please (unless it rains, and then the stinky butts have to have baths first, lol).
+They are not kept in kennels and we don’t have a separate ‘puppy palace’ for them away from our home.
 Not only do they get free play, but they are also each instructed in obedience training several times a week.

 We don’t overbreed.

 There are currently two accepted schools of thought among reproductive veterinarians about when to breed, how long to breed, and how many litters are best for the breeding dam.
 The first, which is the most traditional, states that a breeder should wait until the dam is 2 years old, has had at least two heats, and to only breed every other heat until the dam is about 6-8 years old – producing 4-5 litters in a lifetime.
 The other, the more recent and quickly becoming popular among reproductive veterinarians and breeders alike, is called back to back breeding.
 This is where you breed young (after they are One Year of age), and breed consecutive heats until the dog is ‘done’ – retiring the dog early – still producing 4-5 litters in the dog’s lifetime.